iframe-resizer/docs/src/content/docs/upgrade.md

 This library has always supported resizing in both directions, but changing the direction confusingly required the setting of multiple different options in the config.
 This has now been consolidated into the new single `direction` option, which can have the following values: `vertical`, `horizontal` or `none`.

 Use of the old values will trigger a deprecation warning.

+### New <span class="option">offset</span> option

+This new option allow you to adjust the value returned by the iframe for the dimension you are resizing, it can have either a positive or negative value.

 ### New <span class="option">getParentProperties()</span> method replaces <span class="option">getPageInfo()</span>